hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 - `story 10` Cost per person per each travel segment is calculated

 **Jason Conte**:
+- `story 17` Events of the same type as events rated poorly by the user are rarely included
+- `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference

 **Jackie Tran**:
-- 'story 13' 10 Events provided and sent for explore page
+- `story 13` 10 Events provided and sent for explore page
-- 'story 13' View explore events
+- `story 13` View explore events

 **Unassigned**
 - `story 6` The activities that the user selects are stored
 - `story 8` Time estimates are calculated and available to be retrieved
-- `story 17` Events of the same type as events rated poorly by the user are rarely included
-- `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference